kermitt2/delft/Readme.md

 __NER__:

-* benchmark with OntoNotes 5 (English and other languages)
+* benchmark with OntoNotes 5 - other languages

 * Align the CoNLL corpus tokenization (CoNLL corpusis "pre-tokenized", but we might not want to follow this tokenization logic)